hbowie/SoftDevBigIdeas-23/content/The Big Ideas in Software Development.md

 Body:

+*by Herb Bowie*

-This web book attempts to provide a broad overview of the Big Ideas relevant to Software Development.
+This book provides a broad overview of the most important ideas to consider when developing software.

++ 52 Big Ideas...
++ Drawn from 40 years of experience...
++ Citing relevant wisdom from over 100 different sources...
++ Impeccably organized and indexed.

+Read it straight through or reference specific ideas as needed.